39,071 Mental Health Services jobs in the United States

 Job Description

-- Conduct comprehensive biopsychosocial assessments of clients.
+- Conduct comprehensive clinical assessments and diagnostic evaluations.

-- Excellent communication, empathy, and interpersonal skills.
+- Excellent communication, leadership, and interpersonal skills.

-- Ability to work independently and as part of a virtual team.
+- Ability to work independently and effectively in a remote setting.